 Sporting events are available in nearby Atlanta at venues that are accessible from Decatur without having to enter the heart of the city.
 Baseball's Atlanta Braves play south of downtown at 50,000-seat Turner Field.
 The NFL's Atlanta Falcons play at 71,000-seat Georgia Dome, southwest of downtown Atlanta.
 Philips Arena, situated just west of downtown Atlanta, hosts home games of the NBA's Hawks and the NHL's Thrashers.
 Atlanta Motor Speedway, located 30 miles south of downtown Atlanta, is one of the largest and oldest in the country.
 It hosts two NASCAR Busch and Nextel Cup races each year.

 Popular recreational activities include rafting on the scenic Chattooga River, camping at Stone Mountain Park Campground and golfing on the area's many courses.
 Some of the highest-regarded links in the country within an hour's drive: Cuscowilla on Lake Oconee, Hawk's Ridge Golf Club in Ball Ground, and The Farm Golf Club in Rocky Face.

 Decatur at Night

-Decatur's nightlife feeds off the many attractions in nearby Atlanta, one of the nation's youngest cities and the #3-ranked city on Forbes Magazine's 2004 Top Cities For Singles list.
-Nearby Athens, home of the University of Georgia, is another popular and loaded with a varied assortment of bars and clubs.
+Decatur's nightlife feeds off the many attractions in nearby Atlanta.
+Nearby Athens, home of the University of Georgia, is also popular and loaded with a varied assortment of bars and clubs.
 But Decatur offers something Atlanta and Athens can't: the nearby pleasures of a big city scene without any of the accompanying headaches.